slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Low status people would love a social credit score because obedience is one of the few metrics they can compete on."
 -- Michael Malice*

-> *"I can only promise you one thing: one day they'll pretend they believed in you the whole time." (...)
+> *"I can only promise you one thing: one day they’ll pretend they believed in you the whole time." (...)
 "When you can’t be controlled, you’ll be hated."
--- Codie Sanchez*
+-- codie_sanchez@x*

 > *"Human societies praise independent-mindedness but they often punish independent-minded people." (...)
 "The swiftest way to subjugate someone is to make them believe that consensus is more important than truth."